Philadelphia Defense Lawyer for Assault on Police Officer

 - Employees of a mental hospital

 In Pennsylvania, a simple assault is graded as a second degree misdemeanor.
 A conviction for a second degree misdemeanor may carry a maximum sentence of two years in prison and $5,000 in criminal fines.
+If you are going through sentencing for an assault conviction, contact our Philadelphia criminal defense lawyers as soon as possible.

 Aggravated Assault on an Officer